ARTIST'S STATEMENT ~ ANNIE ZAMERO

 2009: 'Stuck on Painting', West-Eleven Gallery, London W11

-2012: Directed The Magma Group's Public Performance at Tate Modern (Video on YouTube)
+2012: Director and performer in The Magma Group's Public Performance at Tate Modern

 Dean Hall, Impasto Art Management, Clerkenwell, London